Meet the New Student Activities Director

 Colletti wanted people to understand who she is as a person.
 "Don't take shit was my motto for running.
 No matter what happens with administration, faculty, or PSGA advising, I was always gonna stay true to what the students wanted; that's why I chose that for a campaign flyer," Colletti said, smiling.

 "I wanted to tell students my promises to them and how I could make The Stood better.
 I promise I'm gonna do my job the best that I can.
 If I can't do my job anymore for whatever reason, I am the type of person who knows when to step down, which is important," said Colletti.
 "I want to hear what students have to say.
 Constantly on Instagram, we're always asking who people want to see perform.
 I think the last line of my campaign was a joke; I wanted it to be personal and to be me.
-The last thing I wrote was, "And I promise that I'll look good while doing it.
+The last thing I wrote was, 'And I promise that I'll look good while doing it.'
 I just wanted to be transparent."

 Harley has the responsibility as the SAD to oversee the entirety of The Stood, as well as having to lead the Student Activities Board (SAB).
-This includes Stood Coordinator, General Programming Coordinator (GCP), Major Events Coordinator (MEC), Maintenance Coordinator, and the Tech Coordinator.
+This includes Stood Coordinator, General Programming Coordinator (GPC), Major Events Coordinator (MEC), Maintenance Coordinator, and the Tech Coordinator.

 "These are the people who are making decisions about Culture Shock and all these events.
 We meet once a week.
 I also have to go to party shifts and make sure things are running smoothly.
 I'm a part of the PSGA E-board now, I have to go to senate meetings once a week," said Colletti.
 "I'm the person who's the middle man between The Stood and the administration.
 My job overall is to be the voice of The Stood and the people that work there, making sure they are taken care of.
 We have a really good team."